 The locals looked on gobsmacked and the modest eaterie has never been mentioned in a sentence without the word ‘Obama’ since.
 True story (probably).

 Where to try bun cha: if you don’t fancy the now-touristy Bún Chả Hương Liên 2 Obama (yes, they added Obama to the name), I recently ate an amazing portion in the Old Quarter for 60k VND.
 It was at a restaurant named after the dish, Bun Cha Nem at 6 Ngõ Trạm Street (search by address as the name isn’t listed on Google).

 Other highly recommended bun cha spots include:

 The latter means fish noodles.
 The fish is fried meaning it’s salty,

 Where to try bun ca: I tried bun ca in Trung Yen Alley which is a bit of a Hanoi hidden gem.
-This Hanoi street food alley famed by locals and little known to tourists (thanks to Backstreet Academy for this one!).
+This Hanoi street food alley famed by locals is little known to tourists but it’s well worth checking out.

 The street eateries there aren’t mapped online but you can easily pull up a stool and order a steaming bowl of bun ca. Show them this photo if you get stuck.